Full Day: 8:30 am - 4:30 pm

 CASA (36 months to 6 years)

-The Casa classroom is a 'living room' for children.
+Our 2 Casa classrooms are living rooms' for children.
 Children choose their 'work' (play) from among the self-correcting materials displayed on open shelves, and they work in specific work areas.
 Over a period, they develop into a 'normalized community," working with high concentration and few interruptions.

 The Casa environment unifies the psycho-social, physical, and academic functioning of the child.
 It is an important task to provide children with an early and general foundation that includes a positive attitude toward school, inner security and a sense of order, pride in the physical environment, abiding curiosity, a habit of concentration, habits of initiative and persistence, the ability to make decisions, self-discipline, and a sense of responsibility to other members of the class, school, and community.

 We believe that learning is effective in an environment where children can grow and develop to their potential.
 Parents are encouraged to come and observe their children at work.

 Peacemaking and conflict resolution are a daily part of the Montessori curriculum.
 At the "Peace Table" teachers help children to be good listeners and forge mutually agreeable solutions to conflicts.
 It is also a place where children can choose to go to enjoy a peaceful moment alone.

 Grace and Courtesy

 In our Casa classroom, children and adults take care to be gracious and courteous towards one another.
 This area of the curriculum encourages respect for oneself, other members of the community, and the environment.

 This area provides the child with a link between home and the classroom.
 Practical life activities allow the child to take part in the activities of daily life.
 This provides them with essential skills to function independently in the adult world and at the same time enhances the development of task organization and cognitive order.